 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B roll: 2.1.
 4.7., 6.1.1. and 7.2.

-Scott Semelsberger: The advantage of this technique is that several steps have been optimized, and it can be applied to dissected organs and tissues.
+Scott Semelsberger: The advantage of this technique is that several steps have been optimized for probe penetration and visualization of the kidney.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.